-As a good corporate governance practice, separate executive sessions were arranged for (i) the Chairman to meet with independent non-executive directors in the absence of management; and (ii) the Lead Independent Director to meet with other independent non-executive directors in the absence of executive director and management to discuss matters relating to any issue or matters such persons would like to raise.
-At the request of the Lead Independent Director, other directors may be invited to attend this session to answer questions from independent non-executive directors.

-Other key features of Board process Professional advices All directors have direct access to the Chief Legal and Corporate Responsibility Officer and the Company Secretary of the Company who are responsible for advising the Board on corporate governance, sustainability and compliance issues.
+Other key features of Board process Timely updates The directors are supplied in a timely manner with all relevant and discussion documentation and financial information to assist them in discharge of their duties.
+Monthly updates of the financial performance of the Company are furnished to the Board between regular Board Meetings.
+In addition to standing agenda items, there may be discussions on "deep-dive" topics.
+During FY2023/24, "deep-dive" presentations included the Group's specific strategy, business units and functions.
+On top of the quarterly regular Board (earnings) meetings, board meetings focusing on the Group's strategy may be held on one to two day(s) before or after regular Board (earnings) meetings if strategy session is not included in the Board (earnings) meetings.
+Senior Management are invited to attend Board meetings, where appropriate, to report on matters relating to their areas of responsibility, and also to brief and present details to the directors on recommendations submitted for the Board's consideration.
+Additional information or clarification may be required to be furnished, particularly with respect to complex and technical issues tabled to the Board.
+Executive sessions As a good corporate governance practice, separate executive sessions were arranged for (i) the Chairman to meet with independent nonexecutive directors in the absence of management; and (ii) the Lead Independent Director to meet with other independent non-executive directors in the absence of executive director and management to discuss matters relating to any issue or matters such persons would like to raise.
+Professional advice All directors have direct access to the Chief Legal and Corporate Responsibility Officer and the Company Secretary of the Company who are responsible for advising the Board on corporate governance, ESG, legal and compliance issues.
 Written procedures are in place for directors to seek, at the Company's expense, independent professional advice in performing directors' duties.
 Access to information All directors were provided with a tablet and/or a notebook to gain access to meeting materials of the Board and Board Committee meetings through an electronic platform.
-Communication with senior management To enhance the communication between directors and Senior Management and understand management planning, directors are invited to attend Lenovo's GLT annual meeting and participate in small group discussions with relevant Senior Management.
-Also, senior management are invited to attend Board meetings so that they can report relevant corporate matters and reply any questions from directors.
-Indemnification and insurance As permitted by the Articles of Association, a director or a former director of the Company may be indemnified out of the Company's assets against any liability incurred by the director to a person other than the Company or an associated company of the Company that attaches to such director in his/her capacity as a director of the Company, to the extent permitted by law.
-The Company has arranged appropriate insurance to cover the liabilities of the directors arising from corporate activities.
-The insurance coverage is reviewed on an annual basis.
+Communication with To enhance the communication between directors and senior senior management management and understand management planning and strategy, directors are invited to attend Lenovo's GLT annual meeting and participate in small group discussions with relevant senior management.
+Also, senior management are invited to attend Board meetings so that they can report relevant corporate and strategic matters and reply any questions from directors.
+Indemnification As permitted by the Articles of Association, a director or a former and insurance director of the Company may be indemnified out of the Company's assets against any liability incurred by the director to a person other than the Company or an associated company of the Company that attaches to such director in his/her capacity as a director of the Company, to the extent permitted by law.
+The Company has also taken out and maintained directors' and officers' liability insurance throughout the year, which provides appropriate cover for certain legal actions brought against its directors and officers.